gyan-sharma/sm-doc/introduction.md

 ---

+## **Pricing Models**

+- **SaaS (Pay-as-You-Go):** Each deployed component is charged based on usage.
+Shared clusters suit development phases, while dedicated clusters are recommended for production.
+For both shared and dedicated clusters, three sizing options - small, medium and large are available, allowing for step by step infratsructure scaling and cost management.
+- **On-Premises (Fixed Licensing):** A fixed cost per component, ideal for organizations needing strict data governance or extended custom setups.
+Long-term contracts exist for both models to stabilize budgeting.

+---

 # 6. Security and compliance

 Security underpins each element of SettleMint, from **network-level encryption** to **role-based access**.
 This layered design ensures that data, credentials, and transactions stay protected as you develop and deploy new functionalities.